dianatat12/MCV-C5-G4/week6/README.md

 ## Instructions to run the code

+### Task f
-### For task f, you need to run the task_f.ipynb which can be found in the task_f folder.
+For task f, you need to run the task_f.ipynb which can be found in the task_f folder.
 After running the code, a PCA visualization plot will be displayed showing the representations of Bag of Words (BoW) and BERT embeddings in two dimensions.